 Students from the EBE and IBEB programmes are generally speaking eligible for most of the RSM MSc programmes, as the bachelor contains at least 40 EC's of business administration content.
 The only exception to this is the MSc in Supply Chain Management, as this supply chain / operations is not a standard component in the bachelor.
-Applicants planning to pursue the MSc in Supply Chain Management are recommended to follow the major in Urban, Port and Transport Economics or take an additional course Supply Chain Management as an elective.
+Applicants planning to pursue the MSc in Supply Chain Management are recommended to follow for example the major in Urban, Port and Transport Economics or take an additional course in Supply Chain Management as an elective.

 International Bachelor in Communication (IBCom)

 Applicants completing the International Bachelor in Communication and Media at Erasmus University, can continue to selected MSc programmes at the Rotterdam School of Management (RSM).
 For 4 out of the 7 MSc programmes listed below*, specific courses listed the IBCoM-RSM Matrix are required:

 - MScBA Master in Management

 - MScBA Accounting & Financial Management

 - MScBA Business Analytics & Management

 - MSc in Strategic Entrepreneurship*